Car service

 engineSo now let us consider how many moving parts are in a car.

-Take away the cosmetics and cars are made up of thousands of moving parts including seals, gaskets, bearings and hydraulics.
+Take away the cosmetics, and cars comprise thousands of moving parts, including seals, gaskets, bearings and hydraulics.

-All of these components require a certain amount of lubrication that occurs when the vehicle is operating on a regular basis.
+These components require a certain amount of lubrication, which occurs when the vehicle is operating regularly.

-If an engine isn’t being used, residual oil that usually remains in the different parts of the engine and on its components, drain into the sump, leaving surfaces that are usually lubricated dry.
+If an engine isn't being used, residual Oil that usually remains in the different parts of the engine and on its components drains into the sump, leaving surfaces that are typically lubricated dry.

-Bearings and other components that have been sitting idle may have trouble trying to turn causing strain on belts and pulleys.
+Bearings and other components sitting idle may have trouble turning, causing strain on belts and pulleys.

 Fluids